ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 {: #admin_pw_set_api}
 {: api}

-The Foundation Endpoint that is shown in the Overview Deployment Details section of your service provides the base URL to access this deployment through the API.
+The Foundation Endpoint, as shown in the Overview Deployment Details section of your service, provides the base URL for accessing this deployment through the API.
 Use it with the [Set specified user's password](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#changeuserpassword){: external} endpoint to set the admin password.

 ```sh
 curl -X PATCH `https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/users/admin` \